pipp8/power_statistics/README.md

 ## Powerstatistics charting
 In this substep, data available in files  **RawDistances-All.RDS** and **Power+T1-Results.RDS** is processed and presented by means of several types of charts.
 In the following we report the list of plotting scripts available with a short description about their expected output:

  - **Plot-T1OnlyPanel.R**:  Shows several different collections of colored boxplots (one for ech distinct value of $k$) reporting the results of the T1 Error Control experiments for each of the considered AF functions (on the abscissa).
 The vertical length of each boxplot is proportional to the percentage of false positives.
+ Used to generate **Figure 1** of the main paper, and **Figure 1** of the supplementary material.

- - **PlotHammingDistances.R**: Show a collection of colored boxplots reporting the Hamming Distance of values generated by the Alternative models, with respect to the Null model.
+ - **PlotHammingDistances.R**: Shows a collection of colored boxplots reporting the Hamming Distance of values generated by the Alternative models, with respect to the Null model.
 On the abscissa, it is shown the generative models considered, with the letter $G$ denoting $\gamma$.
+Used to generate **Figure 2** of the main paper.

- -  **Heatmap-Cluster.R**: Creates a heatmap of the delta values obtained as the difference between the average of the distribution of AF values computed with   $NM$ and one of $AM$ and $PT$, with for different combinations of $n$, $k$ and $\gamma$,  reported as colors on the left panel annotation.
+ -  **Heatmap-Cluster.R**: Creates a heatmap of the delta values obtained as the difference between the average of the distribution of AF values computed with   $NM$ and one of $MR$ and $PT$, with for different combinations of $n$, $k$ and $\gamma$,  reported as colors on the left panel annotation.
 The dendrogram on the top is a hierarchical clustering  on the delta values with Euclidean distance and complete linkage.
+Used to generate **Figure 3** of the main paper.

+- **PlotPanelAllMeasures.R**: Produces two panels reporting the power trend, respectively for the $MR$ and $PT$ alternative models.
+In each panel, for each AF and $\gamma$ is reported the power level obtained across different values of $n$.
+It is also colored according to the value of $k$.
+Used to generate **Figure 4** of the main paper.

+- **PlotRawDistances-AllK.R**: # Produces a panel made of a set of stacked boxplots (one for each distinct value of k), for each AF.
+ Each boxplot reports the distribution of the proportion of true positives, cumulatively by length, by considering values generated by the Alternative models, with increasing gamma, with respect to $NM$.
+Used to generate **Figure 5** of the main paper.

+- **PlotAllRawDistances.R**: As **PlotOneMeasureRawDistances-AllK.R**, but by considering multiple AF measures at same time.
+Used to generate **Figure 2** and **Figure 3** of the supplementary material.

  - **PanelBoxplot-Power-AllMeasures.R**: Creates a collection of images, one for each considered Alternative model.
 In each image it is reported. for each considered AF function and each value of $\gamma$, the power levels obtained across different values of $n$, as a function of $k$.
- - **PlotOneMeasureRawDistances-AllK.R**: Creates a collection of panels, one for each considered value of $k$, reporting the separation power, measured using the Hamming Distances, of values generated by the Alternative models, with respect to the Null model.
-On the abscissa, it is shown the generative models considered, with the letter $G$ denoting $\gamma$.
- - **PlotAllRawDistances.R**: As **PlotOneMeasureRawDistances-AllK.R**, but by considered multiple AF measures at same time.
+Used to generate **Figure 4** of the supplementary material.

 Each of these scripts can be executed using the following syntax:

 > R -f <script name>

-Notice that each of these scripts comes with a set of basic options (e.g., changing the input directory, defining the values of $\gamma$ to be considered) that are available in its initial lines and that can be customized using a text editor.
+Notice that each of these scripts comes with a set of basic options (e.g., changing the input directory, defining the values of $\gamma$ to be considered) that are available in the **Options** section of their initial lines and that can be customized, according to the own's needs, using a text editor.